Predictive Address Capture

 A single field, however, puts the customer in the mindset of searching and then selecting a result.
 It’s helpful and makes the process of checking out quicker and more accurate.

-Single field implementation also reduces the number of fields that are strictly required, which on mobile makes the form shorter and less intimidating.
+Single field implementation also reduces the number of fields that are strictly required, which on mobile devices makes the form shorter and less intimidating.
 The less an individual has to switch between different controls/fields, the less likely it is they will encounter a barrier.

 For example, certain premises, such as halls of residence or nursing homes, can often be listed as single premises.
-This can cause difficulties when a customer’s building number isn’t included in the listing.
+This can cause difficulties when a customer’s building number is not included in the listing.
 Therefore, it’s a good idea to allow them to manually update the first line (or the entire address) after the address has been looked up.